Henry V (play): Views on warfare

 On the other hand, Henry is portrayed as a great leader, as he keeps his temper when insulted: "we are glad the Dauphin is so pleasant with us".
 He also admits to his past mistakes: "did give ourselves to barbarous licence" and is shown to have great confidence: "I will rise there with so full a glory that I will dazzle all the eyes of France".

-A mock trial of for the crimes associated with the legality of the invasion and the slaughter of prisoners was held in Washington, DC in March 2010, drawing from both historical record and Shakespeare's play.
+A mock trial of the crimes associated with the legality of the invasion and the slaughter of prisoners was held in Washington, DC in March 2010, drawing from both historical record and Shakespeare's play.
 Titled The Supreme Court of the Amalgamated Kingdom of England and France, participating judges were Justices Samuel Alito and Ruth Bader Ginsburg.
 The outcome was originally to be determined by an audience vote, but due to a draw, it came down to a judges' decision.
 The court was divided on Henry's justification for war, but unanimously found him guilty on the killing of the prisoners after applying "the evolving standards of the maturing society".
 Previously, the fictional Global War Crimes Tribunal ruled that Henry's war was legal, no noncombatant was killed unlawfully, and Henry bore no criminal responsibility for the death of the POWs.
 The fictional French Civil Liberties Union, who had instigated the tribunal, then attempted to sue in civil court.
 The judge concluded that he was bound by the GWCT's conclusions of law and also ruled in favour of the English.
 The Court of Appeals affirmed without opinion, thus leaving the matter for the Supreme Court's determination.